shazChaudhry/terraform_aws_assumeRole/README.md

 ├── README.md
 ├── dev_machine_configs
 │   ├── README.md             --> Instructions required to configure local dev machine
-│   ├── config                --> Update the file with AWS accounts #1 and #2.
-This will needs to be coppied in "~/.aws/" │   ├── credentials           --> Update the file with IAM user credentials.
+│   ├── config                --> Update the file with user name and AWS accounts #1 & #2.
+This will needs to be coppied in "~/.aws/"
+│   ├── credentials           --> Update the file with IAM user credentials.
 This will needs to be coppied in "~/.aws/" │   └── getCredentials.sh     --> Update the file with AWS accounts #2 and role name.
 ├── main.tf                   --> Update the "region" value